sstsimulator/sst-macro/docs/manual/manual.md

-### Section 3.1: SST/macro Parameter files<a name="sec:parameters"></a>

-A minimal parameter file setting up a 2D-torus topology is shown below.
+**SST/macro Parameter files** \label{sec:parameters} A minimal parameter file setting up a 2D-torus topology is shown below.
 The preferred (current) version uses namespaces (ns.param syntax).
 However, we also show the deprecated parameters used by previous versions.

 ````
 # Launch parameters